openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

        assessment.
    * - ``feedback``
      - string
-     - The student's comments about the submitted essay.
+     - The student's comments about the submitted response.
    * - ``submission_uuid``
      - string
-     - The unique identifier for the submitted essay.
+     - The unique identifier for the submitted response.
    * - ``score_type``
      - string
      - "PE" for a peer evaluation, "SE" for a self evaluation.